GuidedTrack/gtstatus/index.md

 🟡
 🔵
 -->

+## 🔵 2023-06-01 06:36 UTC

+The site is behaving well again.

+We thought we had gone through the steps to renew the SSL certificate, but for some reason, our provider was still configured with the old certificate, which expired.
+We'll figure out what went wrong and make sure it doesn't happen next time.

 ## 🔴 2023-06-01 01:41 UTC
 The GuidedTrack website (including program pages) is not available due to some issues with our SSL certificate.
 We're working on it!